 - Thought Labeling: Invite students to notice their thoughts for one minute.
 Introduce the idea of labeling them (“planning,” “worrying,” “judging”).
 This teaches them that they are separate from their thoughts and don’t have to act on every one, supporting students social and emotional growth and problem solving abilities.

 - Group Challenge Sequence: In small groups, students create a short yoga flow.
 This builds relationship skills as they must communicate, compromise, and make sure everyone can participate.
-These activities also foster problem solving and enhance students social and emotional competencies.
+These activities help students learn to resolve conflicts through active listening, teamwork, and collaborative problem-solving, while also teaching them when to seek help from a trusted adult or social worker if needed.
+This approach fosters empathy, mutual respect, and social awareness, enhancing students’ social and emotional competencies.

 Tips for Bringing Yoga in Schools: A Trauma-Informed Approach